Updated on August 23, 2022

 Once a file is sealed, however, it remains unavailable for public consumption unless it successfully undergoes the process of being unsealed, which involves all of the following steps:

 The court orders that the file in question be unsealed and made available to the public.

 There are some instances in which parties to a divorce have adequate legal reasons to keep the proceedings confidential.
 The Texas Rules of Civil Procedure outline when such a determination is appropriate.
 If the prevailing judge rules with you, you can keep your divorce documents sealed and confidential.

 For help understanding if you are able to keep your divorce proceedings confidential, contact a Central Texas divorce lawyer.
 He or she will help you evaluate your situation and find the best path forward for you.

 Fortunately, the records that are filed under Family Code are not held to the same stringent standards in relation to file sealing.
 If you are motivated to seal a file that relates to your family law issue—such as divorce, child custody, child support, or any other family law concern—you can ask the court to seal the file.
 In turn, the court’s discretion in the matter is nearly complete.

 Because of the important privacy implications inherent to such files, requests to seal them are often granted by the courts.
 An important exception, however, is that any Orders or Opinions provided by the court in the course of your family law matter may not be sealed from public viewing.

 If Keeping Your Divorce Documents Private Is Important to You, You Need an Experienced Central Texas Divorce Attorney

-If You have reason to keep your divorce documents private, all hope is not lost.
+If you have reason to keep your divorce documents private, don’t lose hope.
 Texas does have Rules of Procedure in place that can help you keep your divorce confidential.
-The dedicated legal team at The Law Office of Brett H. Pritchard in Central Texas understands your concerns, and we’re here to help.
-For more information, please contact or call us at (254) 220-4225.
+The dedicated legal team at The Law Office of Brett H. Pritchard in Central Texas understands your concerns, and is here to help.
+For more information, please contact us online or call us at (254) 781-4222.